The Witch Project

 Contact Jan Bolwell

 60 King Street, Palmerston North

 Moera Hall, off Randwick Road, Lower Hutt

 Crows Feet Dance Collective celebrates its 20th anniversary this year.
 We have grown from a little group of four dancers to four separate groups with over forty dancers.

 Our four groups are based in Wellington, the Kapiti Coast, Lower Hutt and Palmerston North, New Zealand.
 Any woman can join, provided she’s over 35.

 There is no entry requirement.
 Previous experience is not necessary and the groups are a mix of experienced, less experienced and beginner dancers.

-Every year since 1999 we have performed a new programme of contemporary dance.
-We now have a repertoire of over twenty-five dances.
+Nearly every year since 1999 we have performed a new programme of contemporary dance.
+We now have a repertoire of about thirty dances.